RIT-Software-Engineering/RIT-SE-Senior-Project/README.md

 ## Dependencies
 ### root
-`ajv`: seems to be unused, may be a subdependency.
+`ajv`: seems to be unused as a dependency in the root level.
 Compiles JSON schemas to JavaScript code.

 `html-to-text`: converts HTML into formatted text.
 Unclear if this needs to be in root.

+The following root dependencies are **devDependencies**:

+`husky`, `lint-staged`, `prettier`.
+These are used for the git hook and are covered in the [Technical Information](#technical-information) section of this README document.

 ### server
 `@google/generative-ai`: SDK that provides access to gemini, currently deprecated.
 Strongly consider switching to `@google/genai`.